Finding Successful Products to Sell Online, with Ecomhunt Founder

 Mordechai: When I see a saturated product, I’m a bit excited because it’s already proven to work.
-I don’t need to come up with the right strategy and test 100 of different creatives to know what works.
-I just need to take what’s already working, refresh it, make it a new, make it feel new, and resell it, and that’s it.
+I don’t need to come up with the right strategy and test hundreds of different creatives to know what works.
+I just need to take what’s already working, refresh it, make it feel new, and resell it, and that’s it.

 David: What does that process look like?
 I mean you mentioned that you can’t do it with everything.
 Maybe there are some things that are really truly saturated.